VK6TT/Send-Data-via-RF-with-Cheap-RF-Modules/README.md

 I stumbled across Roman Black's article on using cheap RF modules for transmitting data.
 While the world has come a long way in the 10 years since Roman wrote about his findings those modules, and more modern ones at similar modest cost, are widely available. https://www.romanblack.com/RF/cheapRFmodules.htm

 The concept had my hooked immediately.
-It uses RF It was really well written and comprehensive Seemed like an ideal project that will enable other projects.
-I get a thrill out of using STM8 eForth.
+It uses RF It was really well written and comprehensive.
+And it seemed like an ideal project that will enable other projects.
+Plus I get a thrill out of using STM8 eForth.
 You should try it too.

 My broad goal was a burst transmission of one to three bytes of data with long off periods.
 This required some maths to understand the tradeoff between battery life, data speed and preamble length.
-At present I am using a "pedestrian" data rate, (uS shown is measured):
+At present I am using a "pedestrian" data rate.
+My version of Roman's implementation has evolved to be a protocol with characteristics as follows (uS shown is measured):

 Preamble Pulse 5 units high to help the RX adjust gain (560uS) Start pulse is 3 units low, 2 units high.
 (560uS)